Supporting a healthy menu in the classroom

 Many hands make light work

-The students could also volunteer in the canteen, supporting the school and learning some great life skills, gaining retail experience.
+Students could volunteer in the canteen, supporting the school, learning some great life skills and gaining retail experience.

 Students take the lead